NedalIhmaid/oktamam/README.md

 password: password

 ### API Documentation
-A simple Api routes created, the api docs can be accessed by the url "/docs"
+A simple Api routes created, the api docs can be accessed by the url "/docs".
+If there was any issue with the docs, open your terminal and type "php artisan apidoc:generate"